pblischak/fluidigm2purc/docs/crunching_clusters.rst

 Processing PURC Clusters
 ========================

-The crunch_clusters script takes the output from PURC and will determine the haplotype configurations for your samples using the sozes of the resultig clusters.
+The *crunch_clusters* script takes the output from PURC and will determine the haplotype configurations for your samples using the sizes of the resulting clusters.
 These clusters are the output from :ref:`PURC <Running_PURC>`.
-To see all of the options for running the script, type `crunch_clusters -h`.
+To see all of the options for running the script, type ``crunch_clusters -h``.

 During this part of the pipeline, we use the taxon-ploidy table to determine the number of haplotypes that should be output (e.g., a diploid should have 2, a tetraploid 4, etc.).